First Time User? Enroll now.

 An otherwise healthy person who is not pregnant typically does not need treatment.
 Symptoms will usually go away within a few weeks.

-You can prevent listeriosis by practicing safe food handling (adapted from the U.S. Centers for Disease Control and Prevention).
+You can prevent listeriosis by practicing safe food handling.

 If you are pregnant: